Only second to a properly placed piercing, jewelry style and material can drastically increase or decrease the successfulness of your new piercing.

 is repeated, scar tissue forms and healing is delayed.
 A faulty finish

-• Quality rings are annealed, which is a heat treatment that makes the metal more
+can also introduce bacteria into the wound and cause infection. - Quality rings are annealed, which is a heat treatment that makes the metal more

 pliable.
 When rings can be opened or closed without the use of pliers it reduces the risk